zendesk/maxwell/docs/docs/quickstart.md

 mysql> set global binlog_row_image=FULL;
 ```

-*note*: When changing the binlog format on a running server, currently connected mysql clients will continue to replication in STATEMENT format --
+*note*: When changing the binlog format on a running server, currently connected mysql clients will generate binlog entries in STATEMENT format, leading
-in order to change to row-based replication, you must reconnect all active clients to the server.
+to odd results.
+In order to change to row-based replication in runtime, you must reconnect all active clients to the server.

 ### Mysql permissions
 ***